Max9414/BarkingWay/README.md

 ## Introduction

 Welcome to Barkingway, a FullStack website dedicated to events for dogs.
 The website presents pages dedicated to knowledge about breeds and pet-care and the main page, an event page where people can create and manage their events.
-The purpose of this project was a build a full-stack site based around a business logic used to control a centrally-owned dataset.
+The purpose of this project was to build a full-stack working website.
 The technologies used for this project are HTML, CSS, JavaScript, Python, and Django.
 The Database used was provided by code institute with PostgreSQL.

 ## UXD - User Experience Design